circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 For service images:

 - `-ram`: variants that use the RAM volume to speed up builds

+**Note:**
+If you choose to use the `latest` tag, the image may change unexpectedly and create surprising results.

 ### Latest Image Tags by Language